justvcreative/AwesomePeople/README.md

 ### Running the App

-Once you have installed the requirements, run MongoDB in your command line or terminal shell.
+Once you have installed the requirements, clone this git repository.
+After you have cloned the repository, run MongoDB in your command line or terminal shell.
 ```
 mongod
 ```